Decadent yet healthy, this home cooked Seitan Turkey is moist, packed with flavor, and has a meaty texture. It's perfect for a holiday centerpiece.

 - Note 1: I personally love Better Than Bouillon No Chicken Base (and mix it with hot water) as it keeps better and is more economical than carton vegan chicken broth.
 You can absolutely use prepared vegan chicken broth or even just vegetable broth (I recommend adding a little poultry seasoning (it’s vegan!) if you do this).

 - Note 2: Adding nutritional yeast does not make the seitan taste cheesy, rather it makes the roast taste richer and gives it a whole nother layer of flavor that is amazing in making it taste like the turkey most of us grew up eating.
 Trust me that the finished product does not taste at all like nutritional yeast, it just tastes savory and rich so don’t skip it!
 You can always just buy the quarter cup you need from this recipe from bulk bins at a health food store if you don’t want a bunch of nutritional yeast hanging around your house. :)

 - Note 3: If you want a “skin” to your seitan turkey, I recommend the method I used for my vegan drumsticks.
 I would do this after you’ve steamed it but before you braise it.
-I have lots of info on this in the article above under the heading “EXTRA FLAVORING OPTIONS.”
+I have lots of info on this in the article above under the heading “ADDING THE SKIN”

 - Category: Entree, Dinner

 Keywords: Oil-Free, Nut-Free, Soy-Free, Sugar-Free, Vegan Holiday, Seitan Turkey